Assam Career : Assam University Silchar Recruitment 2025

 Interested candidates must submit the application form duly filled in along with a complete

-updated CV (attach recent photograph) also at somnath.mukhopadhyay@aus.ac.in/ wangjam.niranjan.singh@aus.ac.in on or before 31st May 2025.
+updated CV also (attach recent photograph) via email to somnath.mukhopadhyay@aus.ac.in/ wangjam.niranjan.singh@aus.ac.in on or before 31st May 2025

-Candidates must submit also self attested copy of the testimonials at the time of interview.
-Original certificates and also other relevant documents must be brought at the time of the interview for verification
+Candidates must submit self attested copy of the testimonials altogether at the time of interview.
+Original certificates and also other relevant documents must be brought at the time of the interview for verification.

 Detailed Advertisement : Click Here